Machine learning applications for the study of AGN physical properties using photometric observations: Machine learning for AGN property estimations

 Ours is essentially a multi-dimensional linear regression task, with 18 multi-wavelength inputs, listed in Table \ref{tab:inputs}, and 5 or 6 target parameters, depending on whether $z$ is known for a source (see Table \ref{tab:outputs}).
 Many ML applications are readily available to use for such a supervised learning task notably through the $\tt{scikit-learn}$ python library \citep{pedregosa_scikit-learn_2011}.
-We use a single output, multi-step chain regression, in order for the ML model to learn the correlations between target parameters.
-In the first pass of the chain regressor, the initial 18 inputs are used to predict the first output, the redshift $z$.
+We used a single-output, multi-step chain regression \citep{demirel_ensemble_2019} so that the ML model can learn the correlations between target parameters, as previously done in \cite{cunha_photometric_2022}.
+In the first pass of the chain regressor, the initial 18 inputs are used to predict the first output, namely, the redshift $z$.
 In the next pass, the model takes 18+1 inputs, the extra-one being the predicted $z$, and outputs the next parameter, $L_{\rm X}$, and so on.